Allen-Tildesley/examples/python_examples/GUIDE.md

 and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

 Some of the programs simulate a single chain of atoms, without periodic boundary conditions.
-Initial configurations for these may be prepared using the `initialize_chain.py` program.
+Initial configurations for these may also be prepared using the `initialize.py` program, selecting `"molecules":"chain"`, an appropriate number of atoms, for example `"n":13`, and `"velocities":true` if required.
+There is an option `"constraints":true` if the velocities should be chosen with constraints applied relative to the bonds between neighbouring atoms in the chain.

 ## Lennard-Jones simulation programs
 State points for the Lennard-Jones potential,